 COVID-19 Disclaimer: Please understand that the information given here represents my knowledge and experience from 2019.
-Due to the worldwide pandemic which has largely influenced the situation in California you may have to do more own research how it may work in 2020.
+Due to the worldwide pandemic which has largely influenced the situation in California you may have to do more own research how it may work in 2020 and the following years.

 So you want to hike the JMT? – But before you can go you must reach it.
 And after your adventure you want safely return home.

 The JMT is not a round trail – you end some 300 km away from where you started.
 Those groups of hikers who have two cars available simply place one on one end, and the second on the other, and have their transport solved.
 Not for us – we do not have even one car, or do you want to pay a rental car for 2, 3 or 4 weeks standing in a parking lot?

 So you either need to rent quite expensive shuttle services, or try to make the best out of a public transport system which is nearly non-existing, according to European standards.
 First rule: avoid weekends.
 The ESTA (Eastern Sierra Transit Authority) bus line operates only Monday to Friday.
 Car rental stations are closed on Saturday afternoon and Sunday, same for the post office.
 And at least in Yosemite valley you will for sure try to avoid the even bigger herds of day visitors on Saturday and Sunday.

 I recommend a start between Tuesday and Friday.
 Adjust your travel accordingly.
 You should finish the hike on Friday noon at latest, Thursday would be better.
 Check all the timetables and opening hours and plan everything before you start to buy the first ticket.

 As an international traveller, fly to LA or Las Vegas.
 Even if the flight to SF may have the same or an even lower price, everything else, e. g. accommodation and car rental, is more expensive.
 Remember that you need to rent your car one-way, and try to find a company and route where you are not charged extra.